thirtythreeforty/neolink/crates/pushnoti/README.md

 # Reolink Push Notifications

-This is the test crate to experient with REing the push notifications for a camera
+This is the test crate to experiment with RE-ing the push notifications for a camera

 The goal here is to connect to Google's firebase cloud messaging system (FCM)